dawg/site/guide/user_guide.md

 ### Opening a Project
 Similar to the restrictions on saving a file, we will only let you open up a folder that has a `.dg` extension.
 Navigate to `File` > `Open` to open up the file dialog.
 After choosing a new file, `DAWG` will reload and open your new project.

+### Exporting a Project
+Navigate to `File` > `Export` to start the export process.
+Note that due to current limitations, we have to export the project in real-time (ie. if your song is 1 minute long it will take 1 minute to export).

 ## Audio Files
 Audio files can be imported into the project using the [Workspace Folders](#workspace-folders).
 Currently, the only way to import audio files into the project is by dragging audio files from the opened folders into the [Playlist](#playlists).
 Every time you drag in a new file, `DAWG` checks to see if you've already imported the audio file and adds it to the project if you haven't.
 These audio files are displayed in the `Audio Files` tab within the [Activity Bar](#layout).
 The audio files listed in the `Audio Files` tab can also be dragged into the [Playlist](#playlists).
 To remove an audio file from your project, right-click and select `Delete` from the dropdown.